YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++
 LD_LIBRARY_PATH
 ++++++++++++++++++
 **LD_LIBRARY_PATH** is a standard system environment variable used to modify the default library search path.
 Use this extension when YottaDB relies on custom compiled libraries that do not reside in the default library search path.
-For example ICU, GPG, OpenSSL and/or zlib libraries.

 +++++
 TZ
 +++++
-**TZ** is a standard system environment variable that specifies the timezone to be used by a YottaDB process, if they are not to use the default system timezone.
-YottaDB uses the system clock for journal time stamps on the assumption it reflects UTC time.
+**TZ** is a standard system environment variable that specifies the timezone to be used by a YottaDB process, if it is not to use the default system timezone.

 ++++++++++++++++++++
 ydb_aio_nr_events
 ++++++++++++++++++++
 **ydb_aio_nr_events (gtm_aio_nr_events)**: For Linux x86_64, the ydb_aio_nr_events environment variable controls the number of structures a process has per global directory to manage asynchronous writes, and therefore determines the number of concurrent writes a process can manage across all regions within a global directory.
 If not specified, the value controlled by ydb_aio_nr_events defaults to 128.
 If a process encounters a situation where it needs to perform an asynchronous write, but has no available slots with which to manage an additional one, it either falls back to synchronous writing if the write is blocking other actions, or defers the write until a slot becomes available as other writes complete.
-Linux allocates the structures on a system-wide basis with the setting of /proc/sys/fs/aio-max-nr.
+Linux allocates the structures on a system-wide basis with the setting of :code:`/proc/sys/fs/aio-max-nr`.
 Therefore, you should configure this parameter to account for the needs (as determined by ydb_aio_nr_events or the default) of all processes using asynchronous I/O. When processes use multiple global directories with asynchronous I/O, their need for system resources increases accordingly.
-For example, if an environment runs 10,000 processes, each of which open two global directories and /proc/sys/fs/aio-max-nr is set to a value of 200,000 then ydb_aio_nr_events needs to be set to a value <= 200,000 / (10,000 * 2) = 10.
+For example, if an environment runs 10,000 processes, each of which open two global directories and :code:`/proc/sys/fs/aio-max-nr` is set to a value of 200,000 then ydb_aio_nr_events needs to be set to a value <= 200,000 / (10,000 * 2) = 10.
 Conversely if ydb_aio_nr_events is set to a value of 20, then aio-max-nr needs to be bumped up to (10,000 * 2 * 20) = 400,000.
-YottaDB captures the number of errors encountered when attempting to write database blocks for a region, and, barring problems with the storage subsystem, hitting an asynchronous write limit would constitute a primary (probably only) contribution to that value, which you can access with $$^%PEEKBYNAME("sgmnt_data.wcs_wterror_invoked_cntr",<region>)
+YottaDB captures the number of errors encountered when attempting to write database blocks for a region, and, barring problems with the storage subsystem, hitting an asynchronous write limit would constitute a primary (probably only) contribution to that value, which you can access with :code:`$$^%PEEKBYNAME("sgmnt_data.wcs_wterror_invoked_cntr",<region>)`.

 ++++++++++++++++++++++++
 ydb_autorelink_ctlmax
 ++++++++++++++++++++++++
 **ydb_autorelink_ctlmax (gtm_autorelink_ctlmax)** specifies the maximum number of entries for unique routine names in the relink control file created by a process for any directory, with a minimum of 1,000, a maximum of 16,000,000 and a default of 50,000 if unspecified.
-If a specified value is above or below the allowed range, the process logs the errors ARCTLMAXHIGH or ARCTLMAXLOW respectively in the syslog, and uses the nearest acceptable limit instead.
-MUPIP RCTLDUMP and ZSHOW "A" outputs include the maximum number of unique routine names available in a relink control file.
+If a specified value is above or below the allowed range, the process logs the errors `ARCTLMAXHIGH <../MessageRecovery/errors.html#arctlmaxhigh>`_ or `ARCTLMAXLOW <../MessageRecovery/errors.html#arctlmaxlow>`_ respectively in the syslog, and uses the nearest acceptable limit instead. `MUPIP RCTLDUMP <./dbmgmt.html#rctldump>`_ and `ZSHOW "A" <../ProgrammersGuide//commands.html#zshow>`_ outputs include the maximum number of unique routine names available in a relink control file.

 +++++++++++++++++++++++++
 ydb_autorelink_keeprtn